srush/GPU-Puzzles/README.md

 ![](https://github.com/srush/GPU-Puzzles/raw/main/cuda.png)

-GPU architectures are critical to machine learning, and seem to be becoming even more important every day.
-However you can be an expert in machine learning without ever touching GPU code.
-It is a bit weird to be work always through abstraction.
+GPU architectures are critical to machine learning, and seem to be becoming even more important daily.
+However, you can be an expert in machine learning without ever touching GPU code.
+It is a bit weird to work always through abstraction.

-This notebook is an attempt to teach beginner GPU programming in a completely interactive fashion.
+This notebook attempts teach beginner GPU programming in a completely interactive fashion.
 Instead of providing text with concepts, it throws you right into coding and building GPU kernels.
-The exercises use NUMBA which directly maps Python code to CUDA kernels.
+The exercises use NUMBA, which directly maps Python code to CUDA kernels.
 It looks like Python but is basically identical to writing low-level CUDA code.
 In a few hours, I think you can go from basics to